formix/formix-kicad-libraries/README.md

 ## Installation

-> **Note:** This documentation was generated with AI assistance and the installation steps have not been fully tested yet.
-If you encounter any issues, please open an issue or submit a pull request with corrections.

 ### Method 1: Add as Project Library (Recommended)

 1. Clone or download this repository to your local machine